Thisisawa/Palworld-dedicated-server-auto-backup/README.md

 # Palworld dedicated server backupper
 This script is for hosting server on Windows.
-It will backup the save folder to a RAR file.
+It will backup the save folder to a RAR or ZIP file.
 Will not restart server.

+Choose Python or Batch file one, download and place it in the server directory to run.

 ## Python Version
 install packages